Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-pipeline.md

   - Workflow file: `.github/workflows/ci-cd-infra-dev-multi-region.yml`
   - Use for multi-region deployments (resources in `templates/multi-region/envs/dev/`).

+- **Deploy Applications' code**
+  - Workflow file: `.github/workflows/ci-cd-application.yml`
+  - Use for deploying the MongoAtlasMetrics Function App and optionally deploy the Test DB Connection App.

 Select the workflow that matches your deployment requirements.
 Each pipeline automatically sets the correct working directory for Terraform steps.

 ## Notes

 - If you need to re-run the pipeline, ensure that any required manual steps (such as creating API keys) have been completed and the environment variables are up to date.
 - If you run both, the single region and the multi region pipelines, take in account that the Terraform state might get mixed, so before running the pipelines, make sure that you are pointing to the expected Terraform file.

+## Provision an already created Terraform backend

+Please follow the steps provided in the Manual steps guide for [using an already created Terraform backend](./Deploy-with-manual-steps.md#provision-an-already-created-terraform-backend).

+## Provision already created Resource Groups

+Please follow the steps provided in the Manual steps guide for [using already created resource groups](./Deploy-with-manual-steps.md#provision-already-created-resource-groups).